 June is California's county budget-adoption season — and this year the decisions land on top of H.R.
-1 Medicaid cuts and the July 1 UIS-PPS elimination.
-This tracker turns the scattered county-budget news into one view of how the local safety-net backstop FQHCs rely on is changing, county by county.
+1 Medicaid cuts while the signed state budget moves major UIS/PPS and dental reductions into a July 1, 2027 planning horizon.
+This tracker turns scattered county-budget news into one view of how the local safety-net backstop FQHCs rely on is changing, county by county.

 21